All posts

 Charging order protection (single-member)Explicit statutory protectionUncertainLimited

-For most UK solo founders, Wyoming is the practical default.
-The combination of $100 formation + $60/year annual report, explicit single-member charging order protection, and no state income tax makes it the lowest-friction option.
-Formation services like Doola, Firstbase, and Northwest all offer Wyoming formation.
+For most UK solo founders, Wyoming is the practical default. $100 to form, $60/year to maintain, explicit single-member charging order protection, no state income tax.
+Doola, Firstbase, and Northwest all offer Wyoming formation.

-Delaware makes sense in one scenario: raising venture capital from US-based investors.
-The Court of Chancery and the body of Delaware corporate case law are what US institutional investors and their attorneys expect.
-For a UK freelancer billing through Stripe or a bootstrapped SaaS founder, this legal infrastructure adds ~$240/year in additional state fees without practical benefit.
+Delaware makes sense if you are raising venture capital from US investors.
+The Court of Chancery and Delaware corporate case law are what institutional investors and their attorneys expect.
+For a UK freelancer billing through Stripe or a bootstrapped SaaS founder, that legal infrastructure adds ~$240/year in state fees for no practical benefit.

-A full side-by-side analysis of Delaware vs Wyoming for non-residents covers the nuances in detail.
+Delaware vs Wyoming for non-residents covers the full comparison.

 Step 2: Form the LLC

-UK residents face no nationality restrictions.
 No US state restricts LLC formation based on citizenship or residency.
-A UK passport is accepted as the primary identification document throughout the process.
+A UK passport works as primary ID throughout.

 How does your structure score?